JINHXu/Mathematical-Methods-I-WS1920-Tutorial.github.io/README.md

 * (3) No premises: come up with auxiliary assumptions and derive step by step towards the cinclusion.
 Construct the implication structureas what we did in the example.
 * (4) Don't forget to do it both directions.
 * (5) more than one premises here, plug in at the proper step of deduction when it serve the purpose of either discharging and auxiliary assumtion or drawing the conclusion.

+### Sum

+Refer closely to the example shown in the tutorial:

+* Follow the writing style.
+* Get inspiration on how to form am implication when there is implication in the conclusion.
+* Get inspiration on what auxiliary assumtion to plug in by observing the premises and conclusion.

+### Page 4 of Example sheet

+*As we did not have time to cover the one last page of the example sheet which contains the thinking.
+You can read it by yourselve if this interests or confuses you.
+We may discuss this week if we have time.*